2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: Introduction

 In addition to spin ice, the pyrochlore lattice has been found to host additional spin liquid phases by considering anisotropic spin-spin interactions in the full symmetry-allowed nearest-neighbor pseudospin Hamiltonian~\cite{rauFrustratedQuantumRareEarth2019}.
-Within the classical phase diagram of this model~\cite{yanTheoryMultiplephaseCompetition2017} one may find, in addition to spin ice, the Heisenberg antiferromagnet~\cite{henleyPowerlawSpinCorrelations2005,isakovDipolarSpinCorrelations2004,conlonAbsentPinchPoints2010} and so-called pseudo-Heisenberg antiferromagnet~\cite{taillefumierCompetingSpinLiquids2017}, both of which are described by three decoupled Coulomb phases.
-Additionally, two ``exotic'' spin liquids have been identified---the so-called ``pinch-line spin liquid''~\cite{bentonSpinliquidPinchlineSingularities2016} and the ``rank-2 U(1) spin liquid''~\cite{yanRank2SpinLiquid2020}, both of which are described in the coarse-grained approximation by emergent \emph{tensor} gauge fields.
-The latter is of particularly broad interest, because it is described by a \emph{symmetric} rank-2 tensor gauge field, which are fundamental to theories of fractons~\cite{pretkoFractonPhasesMatter2020}, excitations that can only move on subdimensional spaces~\cite{pretkoGeneralizedElectromagnetismSubdimensional2017,pretkoSubdimensionalParticleStructure2017,pretkoFractonGaugePrinciple2018}, which have close connections to the theory of elasticity~\cite{pretkoFractonElasticityDuality2018} and linearized gravity~\cite{pretkoEmergentGravityFractons2017,bertoliniGaugingFractonsLinearized2023}.
-For all of these classical spin liquids arising from nearest-neighbor spin models on the pyrochlore lattice, the essential physics can be understood as a consequence of \emph{local constraints} enforced on each tetrahedron, which endow the system with a very large highly-correlated ground state manifold.
-In principle, quantum fluctuations may turn these classical spin liquids into exotic QSLs.
-However, to do so in a controlled manner, one would generally hope to construct a map from the microscopic spin model to an appropriate lattice gauge theory, as can be done to study quantum spin ice~\cite{hermelePyrochlorePhotonsSpin2004,savaryCoulombicQuantumLiquids2012}.
-Unfortunately such a map is currently not known for the pinch-line spin liquid or rank-2 U(1) spin liquid models, and it is desirable to find exotic spin liquids for which such an analysis can be carried out.
+Within the classical phase diagram of this model~\cite{yanTheoryMultiplephaseCompetition2017} one may find, in addition to spin ice, the Heisenberg antiferromagnet~\cite{henleyPowerlawSpinCorrelations2005,isakovDipolarSpinCorrelations2004,conlonAbsentPinchPoints2010} and so-called pseudo-Heisenberg antiferromagnet~\cite{taillefumierCompetingSpinLiquids2017}, both described by three decoupled Coulomb phases.
+In addition to these, a variety of further spin liquids have recently been identified, stabilized by nearest-neighbor anisotropic spin-spin interactions, which are described by emergent rank-2 \textit{tensor} gauge fields~\cite{bentonSpinliquidPinchlineSingularities2016,yanRank2U1Spin2020,lozano-gomezCompetingGaugeFields2024,lozano-gomezAtlasClassicalPyrochlore2024,chungMappingPhaseDiagram2024}.
+Of particular interest is the so-called rank-2 U(1) spin liquid~\cite{yanRank2U1Spin2020}, described by \textit{symmetric} rank-2 tensor gauge fields, which are fundamental to theories of fractons~\cite{pretkoFractonPhasesMatter2020}---excitations that can only move along subdimensional spaces~\cite{pretkoGeneralizedElectromagnetismSubdimensional2017,pretkoSubdimensionalParticleStructure2017,pretkoFractonGaugePrinciple2018}---and have close connections to the theories of elasticity~\cite{pretkoFractonElasticityDuality2018} and linearized gravity~\cite{pretkoEmergentGravityFractons2017,bertoliniGaugingFractonsLinearized2023}.
+For all of these classical spin liquids arising from nearest-neighbor spin models on the pyrochlore lattice, the essential physics can be understood as a consequence of \emph{local constraints} enforced on each tetrahedron, which endow the system with a very large and highly correlated ground state manifold.
+In principle, quantum fluctuations may turn these classical spin liquids into exotic QSLs, as suggested by some numerical results~\cite{niggemannQuantumEffectsUnconventional2023,lozano-gomezCompetingGaugeFields2024}.
+However, to study these hypothetical QSLs in a controlled manner, one would generally hope to construct a map from the microscopic spin model to an appropriate lattice gauge theory, as has been done in the case of quantum spin ice~\cite{hermelePyrochlorePhotonsU12004,savaryCoulombicQuantumLiquids2012,gingrasQuantumSpinIce2014}.
+Unfortunately such a construction starting from the microscopic level has thus far not been achieved for these tensor spin liquid models on the pyrochlore lattice, and it remains desirable to find exotic tensor spin liquids for which such a controlled analysis can be carried out.